Ematerasu/Sudoku_solver/README.md

 # Sudoku_solver
-Simple sudoku solver for C#.
+Sudoku solver for C#.
 Solves 9x9 sudokus using backtracking.

-Compile with csc Sudoku_solver.cs
+Simple gui was made in windows forms.